Funding delivered through Made in WA is intended to:

 have been considered and included where appropriate and the activity goes some way towards self-sufficiency.

-There are four components of this grant application: core application questions, target output information, financial information and support material.
+There are four components of this grant application: core application questions, project targets, financial information and support material.
 Each plays a significant and distinct role in creating a whole picture about your activity.

 Your answers to the core application questions should give assessors a concise overview of your activity.
 Each question has a 1500-character limit.
 You can extract a copy of your draft application in Online Grants at any stage to share with others